 5. Stop the engine and allow the engine to cool.
 Loosen the cooling system filler cap slowly in order to relieve any pressure.
 Remove the cooling system filler cap.
 Open the drain valve (if equipped) or remove the cooling system drain plugs.
 Allow the water to drain.
 Flush the cooling system with clean water.
+If equipped, be sure to flush the heater and any related supply and return lines.
 Close the drain valve (if equipped).
 Clean the drain plugs.
 Install the drain plugs.
-Refer to the Operation and Maintenance Manual, "Torque Specifications" topic (Maintenance Section) for more information on the proper torques.
+Refer to the Specifications Manual, SENR3130, "Torque Specifications" for more information on the proper torques.